ansys/pyansys-workflows/maxwell2d-lumerical/README.rst

 algorithm to define the optimal two-dimensional grating coupler design, which focuses the laser beam at the ion trap height.

-This workflow is explained in detail in this article: https://optics.ansys.com/hc/en-us/articles/20715978394131-Integrated-Ion-Traps-using-Surface-Electrodes-and-Grating-Couplers
+This article describes the workflow in detail: https://optics.ansys.com/hc/en-us/articles/20715978394131-Integrated-Ion-Traps-using-Surface-Electrodes-and-Grating-Couplers